rubygarage/rubygarage.github.com/slides/continuous_integration.markdown

 # Why do we use that?

 - You have a team working on this project.
-Your team deliver some amount of features/per day/per week/ per sprint.
+Your team deliver some amount of features/per day/per week/per sprint.
 - All participants of your team want to be sure that your repository contains stable and covered with specs code.
+- All participants also don't want to have all updates on develop branch into staging area
+- All participants don't want to spend there time running all the tests locally
+- All participants want to be sure that they review the pull request where all the tests are green

 --